 Synopsis The Glass Ceiling

-At the same time, Nepal was undergoing its own revolution for equality, having overthrown the colonialist king in favor of democracy.
+Disillusioned, Pasang decides she is not destined to summit Everest.
+In the background, Nepal has been in the midst of a civil war, with the Jana Andolin uprising in1990 promising power to the people.
 The Sherpa people however—though discriminated against by the ruling elite—are economically and culturally isolated from Nepali politics, and therefore able to ignore the turmoil in the capital city.
 That is, until it boils over into violence in streets, riots and bloodshed.
 Pasang realizes, despite her previous political isolation, she must attempt the summit again, her mission now bigger than herself.

 She leads—for the first time ever—a Nepali-sponsored expedition.
 Through her charisma and political skill, Pasang becomes the person through whom a fledgling nation stakes its claim to a mountain commandeered by foreign adventure seekers.

 With limited financial support, she attempts the mountain a fourth time.
 There is exaltation on April 22, 1993 when it is radioed she has reached the summit.
 The following day word spreads that she has not returned.
 Her husband and others desperately try to rescue her, but it is too late.
 When her body is finally returned to Kathmandu, it is an extraordinary cultural event.
 Throngs of weeping mourners carry her through the streets.